vcl/vcl/modules/select/README.md

 ## Classes

-- `vclSelect`
+- `select`

 ## Modifiers

-- `vclSelectEditable`: Make the input writable for allow for free text input.
+- `select-editable`: Make the input writable for allow for free text input.

 ## Variables